RaDelft/RaDelft-Dataset/README.md

 ## Point Clouds
-Only the point clouds for scenes 2 and 5 are provided for the network since scenes 1,3,4,6, and 7 are used for training.
-If the network-generated point clouds are needed for the training scenes, the network can be retrained by calling the main method of network_time.py and then called* generate_point_clouds* setting *params["test_scenes"]* equal to  [1,2,3,4,5,6,7]
+Only the point clouds for scenes 2 and 6 are provided for the network since scenes 1,3,4,5, and 7 are used for training.
+If the network-generated point clouds are needed for the training scenes, the network can be retrained by calling the main method of network_time.py and then called *generate_point_clouds* setting *params["test_scenes"]* equal to  [1,2,3,4,5,6,7]

 > [!WARNING]